-d.
 According to research by Chamorro-Premuzic et al. (2016) and Woods et al. (2020), Digital Selection Procedures (DSPs) differ significantly from traditional tools.
-Here is a breakdown of some significant differences:
+The following is a breakdown of some significant differences:

 Traditional selection tools are based on face-to-face interaction, while digital selection tools are technology-based and more advanced.